avelino/awesome-go/README.md

 * [gounidecode](https://github.com/fiam/gounidecode) - Unicode transliterator (also known as unidecode) for Go
 * [icu](https://github.com/goodsign/icu) - Cgo binding for icu4c C library detection and conversion functions.
 Guaranteed compatibility with version 50.1.
 * [libtextcat](https://github.com/goodsign/libtextcat) - Cgo binding for libtextcat C library.
 Guaranteed compatibility with version 2.2.
+* [GoJieba](https://github.com/yanyiwu/gojieba) - This is a Go implementation of [jieba](https://github.com/fxsjy/jieba) which a Chinese word splitting algorithm.
 * [MMSEGO](https://github.com/awsong/MMSEGO) - This is a GO implementation of [MMSEG](http://technology.chtsai.org/mmseg/) which a Chinese word splitting algorithm.
 * [paicehusk](https://github.com/rookii/paicehusk) - Golang implementation of the Paice/Husk Stemming Algorithm
 * [porter](https://github.com/a2800276/porter) - This is a fairly straightforward port of Martin Porter's C implementation of the Porter stemming algorithm.